Ultraviolet (UV) radiation and your eyes

 UVB rays have slightly longer wavelengths (280-315 nm) and lower energy than UVC rays.
 These rays are filtered partially by the ozone layer, but some still reach the Earth's surface.

-In low doses, UVB radiation stimulates the production of
+In low doses, UVB radiation stimulates the production of melanin (a skin pigment), causing the skin to darken, creating a suntan.

 But in higher doses, UVB rays cause sunburn that increases the risk of skin cancer.
 UVB rays also cause skin discolorations, wrinkles and other signs of premature aging of the skin.